Ahmed-Amine-Soltani/terraform-gcp-cdn/README.md

 - Some files to upload to the bucket , least an index page `index.html`and a 404 page `404.html`.
 - [gsutil](https://cloud.google.com/storage/docs/gsutil_install) command-line tool.

-In order to operate with the Service Account you must activate the following APIs on the project where the Service Account was created:
+In order to operate with the Service Account you must activate the following **APIs** on the project where the Service Account was created:

-- Cloud DNS API
+- Cloud DNS API.
-- Compute Engine API
+- Compute Engine API.

 ### Service account roles to add

 ------

-- Compute Admin
+- Compute Admin.

-- Compute Load Balancer Admin
+- Compute Load Balancer Admin.

-- DNS Administrator
+- DNS Administrator.

-- CA Service Operation Manager
+- CA Service Operation Manager.

-- Storage Admin
+- Storage Admin.